Alisafa60/luce-ecommerce-showcase/README.md

 The platform includes admin-facing catalog workflows for managing products, attributes, media, inventory, and product discovery data.

+The admin workspace is designed for catalog workflows where color accuracy, product imagery, fabric metadata, stock state, and product presentation directly affect the shopping experience.

 Admin functionality includes:

 - Product creation and editing through a multi-step workspace